 Definition of Adjusted Trial Balance

-An adjusted trial balance consists of a listing of all your accounts and their respective balances, including adjustments for accruals and deferrals.
+An adjusted trial balance consists of a listing of all accounts and their respective balances, including adjustments for accruals and deferrals.
 It serves as a checkpoint in the accounting cycle, confirming that the ledger remains balanced.
 Typically prepared at the end of an accounting period, this statement includes both income statement and balance sheet accounts, facilitating the preparation of financial statements.

 Purpose of Adjusted Trial Balance